Breast Reduction

 In an effort to make their breasts more proportional to their bodies, and rid themselves of the debilitating and often embarrassing effects of overly large breasts, women and men alike pursue a breast reduction procedure.

-For Dr. Mills’ male patients struggling with similar issues surrounding larger than normal breast tissue, considering a breast reduction, or gynecomastia, is the first step in alleviating these problems.
-Regardless of the reasons for seeking information on the breast reduction procedure, Dr. Mills supports all of his patients throughout the decision-making process by providing 3D tutorials explaining the procedure in detail.
+Male patients struggling with similar issues surrounding larger than normal breast tissue, considering a breast reduction—or gynecomastia treatment—is the first step in alleviating these problems.
+Regardless of the reasons for seeking information on the breast reduction procedure, Orange County plastic surgeon Dr. Daniel Mills supports all of his patients throughout the decision-making process by providing 3D tutorials explaining the procedure in detail.

 Breast reduction is typically for patients whose breasts have fully developed.
 Those patients with certain medical conditions, as well as those who are intending to breastfeed will need to discuss their options with Dr. Mills during the consultation period to ensure these needs are a part of the surgical plan.